-When someone mentions Jahorina, the first thing coming to one’s mind is snow and skiing, because only Jahorina has the Paradise valley.
-Meet Bosnia Travel promises the best winter time and our guided tour includes visit to Jahorina mountain.
+When someone mentions Jahorina, the first thing coming to one’s mind is snow and skiing, because only Jahorina has Paradise valley.
+Meet Bosnia Travel promises the best wintertime and our guided tour includes a visit to Jahorina mountain.

 The story of the winter in Sarajevo starts back in 1978 in Athens, where the International Olympic Committee entrusted Sarajevo with the organization of the XIV Winter Olympic Games.
 Having won out over contesting cities, Sapporo and Gothenburg.
 The sports story changed and marked the history of Sarajevo.
 It ran its course peacefully, with no indication of what troubles lie ahead in the not too distant future.
 Looking back at past host cities, none is more tragic than Sarajevo.